 The essential role of scientists.
 Scientists are most comfortable studying what is, not the construction of value-laden meaning systems.
 Also, the word “soft” is often applied to the scientific study of human psychology and culture, as if it somehow less rigorous than the “hard” scientific study of the material and biological world.

-None of this makes sense from a modern evolutionary perspective.
+None of this makes sense except from a modern evolutionary perspective.
 Once our symbolic meaning systems are seen as an inheritance system, which first evolved by genetic evolution and now operates alongside of it, then its study becomes just as scientific and rigorous as the study of genetic evolution, including its material (proximate causation) and functional (ultimate causation) bases.

 With colleagues in the applied behavioral sciences, I have coined the word “symbotype” to stress the comparison of our meaning systems with our genetic systems.21 Every person is a collection of genes (their genotype), which influences just about anything that can be measured about them (their phenotype).
 Every person is also a collection of inter-related symbols (their symbotype), which also influences just about anything that can be measured about them—the very same phenotype.
 A person’s genotype and symbotype interact with each other.
 For example, a course of meditation up-regulates or down-regulates the expression of a substantial portion of your genes.22 Also, while each person has a degree of awareness and control over their own symbotype, to a large extent our symbotypes are acquired from our surrounding cultures by processes that lie beneath our conscious awareness.